 Like all businesses, tattoo and piercing shops are exposed to risks on a daily basis.
-Individual tattoo artists may be accused of negligence and sued for damaged, or the entire business may be held responsible when a customer slips and falls on the premises.
-Regardless of the type of claim, it is important for tattoo and piercing shops in Texas to protect themselves with the proper insurance coverage.
+Individual tattoo artists may be accused of negligence and sued for damages, or the entire business may be held responsible when a customer slips and falls on the premises.
+Regardless of the type of claim, it is important for Texas tattoo shops and body piercing studios to protect themselves with the proper insurance coverage.

-TX tattoo & piercing shop insurance comes in a variety of different forms.
+Texas tattoo & body piercing insurance comes in a variety of different forms.
 For example, most tattoo and piercing shops in this state will need to purchase general liability insurance. opens in a new window This type of insurance is available to most businesses and protects against bodily injury claims, property damage claims, personal injury claims and other general issues.